 Smokeless tobacco products also cause dental problems and contribute to gum disease and tooth decay.

 Many people claim that these products are less harmful than smoking and can help people stop smoking.
-But these alternatives are not evidence-based methods for quitting smoking and are not supported by the FDA.
+But these alternatives are not evidence-based methods.
+The FDA has not approved smokeless tobacco products for quitting smoking.

 Another popular alternative tobacco product is the waterpipe.
-Waterpipes are also called hookahs, among other names.
-People worldwide have smoked them for centuries.
+Some people call them hookahs, among other names.
+Worldwide, people have smoked them for centuries.
 Particularly in the Middle East, Asia, and Africa.

 Modern-day waterpipes are composed of 4 main parts: